-Evidence is accumulating that contact sports and concussions cause CTE, even in very young athletes.
+Evidence is accumulating that contact sports and concussions, especially in football and boxing, cause chronic traumatic encephalopathy, even in very young athletes.

 In 2002, when a previously unknown disease was found in the brain of the late professional football legend Mike Webster, it was just the beginning.

 Today, chances are you know about chronic traumatic encephalopathy (CTE).
 If you have a child who plays contact sports, you’re concerned about it.